allegheny-college-cmpsc-580-spring-2025/course-materials/README.md

 evidence for evaluating the outcome of their project.
 During a weekly laboratory session students use industry-grade technology to gain practical skills in technical writing, the presentation of technical concepts, and the production of an artifact.

+### Course learning objectives

+- Illustrate a component of a viable and appropriate open-source research project idea.
+- Identify appropriate sources to motivate the research idea and determine research project objectives.
+- Demonstrate feasibility of a research idea through an application of existing computational resources.
+- Describe a research idea, its motivation, goals, and anticipated outcomes in writing.
+- Present and communicate complex ideas in a variety of media through both informal discussions, peer reviews, and formal presentations.